knutwalker/typed-actors/README.md

 This is very similar to [`scalaz.@@`](https://github.com/scalaz/scalaz/blob/81e68e845e91b54450a4542b19c1378f06aea861/core/src/main/scala/scalaz/package.scala#L90-L101) and a little bit to [`shapeless.tag.@@`](https://github.com/milessabin/shapeless/blob/6c659d253ba004baf74e20d5d815729552677303/core/src/main/scala/shapeless/typeoperators.scala#L28-L29)
 The message type is put together with the surrounding type (`ActorRef` or `Props`) into a special type, that exists only at compile time.
 It carries enough type information for the compiler reject certain calls to tell while not requiring any wrappers at runtime.

 The actual methods are provided by an implicit ops wrapper that extends AnyVal, so that there is no runtime overhead as well.

+The union type is inspired by shapeless' `HNil` or `Coproduct`.
+The main differences are: 1) There is no runtime, value-level representation and as such, there is no Inr/Inl/:: constructor, it's just the type `|` (instead of `::` or `:+:` for HList and Coproduct, respectively).
+2) It doesn't have an end type, a base case like `HNil` or `CNil`.
+Other than that, the operations around the union type are similar to what you would write if you'd define a function for an HList: There is a typeclass representing the function and some implicit induction steps that recurse on the type.
+There are some other union type implementations out there, including the one that is offered by shapeless itself but they often just focus on offering membership testing as functionality, while `Typed Actors` also includes a union set comparison to check whether two union types cover the same elements without them being defined in the same order.

 #### Good Practices